symfony/symfony-docs/cookbook/testing/doctrine.rst

 How to test Doctrine Repositories
 =================================

-Unit testing Doctrine repositories in a Symfony project is not a straightforward task.
+Unit testing Doctrine repositories in a Symfony2 project is not a straightforward task.
 Indeed, to load a repository you need to load your entities, an entity manager, and some other stuff like a connection.